tinymce/tinymce-docs/quick-start.md

 ## Step 3: Saving content with a form POST

-When the `<form>` is submitted the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during the `POST`.
-In your form handler, you can process the content submitted as if it had come from a regular `<textarea>`.
+When the `<form>` is submitted, the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during the `POST`.
+In the user's form handler, the content submitted can be processed in the same way as the content created from a regular `<textarea>`.

 That is all there is to it!

-If you prefer to download TinyMCE and install it locally the [Advanced Install]({{  site.baseurl }}/general-configuration-guide/advanced-install/#packagemanagerinstalloptions) page in the [General Configuration Guide]({{  site.baseurl }}/general-configuration-guide) has instructions.
+To download TinyMCE and install it locally, the [Advanced installation choices]({{  site.baseurl }}/general-configuration-guide/advanced-install/#packagemanagerinstalloptions) page in the [Introduction and getting started]({{  site.baseurl }}/general-configuration-guide) guide has instructions.
 This document also provides information about TinyMCE features such as advanced installation options, working with plugins, learning about content filtering, and spell checking.